About the course

 The MSc by Research in Women's and Reproductive Health offers a wide range of opportunities to carry out multidisciplinary research on important issues in human reproduction and applied basic science.

-Research carried out in the Nuffield Department of Women's and Reproductive Health encompasses a broad range of topics, with groups working on oocytes and sperm, preimplantation genetic diagnosis, genetic studies, molecular and cellular mechanisms underlying normal and aberrant reproductive function, immunology of pregnancy, gynaecological cancer, clinical studies in women's health and pregnancy and epidemiological and health services research.
+Research carried out in the Nuffield Department of Women's & Reproductive Health encompasses a broad range of topics, with groups working on oocytes and sperm, preimplantation genetic diagnosis, genetic studies, molecular and cellular mechanisms underlying normal and aberrant reproductive function, immunology of pregnancy, gynaecological cancer, clinical studies in women's health and pregnancy and epidemiological and health services research.

 You will be a member of your supervisor’s research group in which you will develop your research skills with one to one supervision.
 Your core supervision team will consist of your principal supervisor, and one or more additional supervisors, which can also include scientists external to Oxford University.
-You will meet regularly with your supervisors to plan your research and review your progress.
+You will meet every two weeks with your supervisors to plan your research and review your progress.
 In addition, where needed you will have support from the Director of Graduate Studies and a college advisor.

 In the case of students who require specific help to adjust to an academic programme or to a new range of skills, the supervisor will work with them to ensure that they have additional support.